-Figure 15: Statement on Soylent Website
+Figure 14: Statement on Soylent Website

-After Soylent's astonishing success, and due to the fact that their product didn't meet international food regulation standards for shipping, many similar products appeared on the international market.
-Meal replacement brands are often promoted similarly to software or hardware, rather than food.
+promoted similarly to software or hardware, rather than food.
 They have different iterations, such as Soylent 1.0, 1.1, and so on, prominent lot numbers, and improvements are described as "fixing bugs" (Widdicombe, 2014).
-Framing them as products of technology pushes them further away from traditional food products, and further abstracts the role of food in our life.
+Framing them as such pushes them further away from traditional food products, and further abstracts the role of food in our life.